arcus/education_fellows/SQL.md

 <hr><hr>

-The sections that follow will provide an overview of this basic SQL syntax and go into more detail.
+The sections that follow will provide an overview of this basic SQL syntax and go into more detail on additional modifications to this basic syntax you can use to .

 **SECTION CONTENTS**